 Also Read: What is VSync?
 And When Should You Use It?

-What is H264 or AVC Codec?
+What is H.264 or AVC Codec?

-Salient Features of H.264 (Advanced Video Coding)
+Key Features of H.264

-What Exactly is H265 or HEVC Codec?
+What is H265 or HEVC Codec?

 The H.265 video codec is also known as HEVC (High-Efficiency Video Coding) or commonly ‘high-efficiency video codec.’
 The popularity of H.265 video codec increased with the advent of 4K video streaming